This policy applies to all George Mason University faculty, staff, and students.

 The Board of Visitors of George Mason University has vested specific signature authority in the President.
 Further delegation of this authority to contractually obligate the University must be provided in writing.

 It is the policy of the University to contribute to the establishment, preservation and strengthening of small businesses and businesses owned by women and minorities and to encourage their participation in procurement activities.
 The University encourages contractors to provide for the participation of small businesses and businesses owned by women and minorities through partnership, joint ventures, subcontracts, or other contractual opportunities.

 A. Purchasing Goods and Services

 Goods and services that cost $5,000 or less may be purchased by individuals with account responsibility and their designees.
 Mandatory contracts for purchasing all furniture, office supplies, and others, as designated by the Purchasing Department, must be honored at all dollar amounts.
 In addition, all staff will assist in the standardization of purchases for commonly procured goods and services by utilizing institution-wide contracts, where available.
 The Purchasing Department is responsible for purchasing and leasing all goods and services for the University that cost more than $5,000, except: 1) those associated with the Capital Outlay process and 2) real estate rentals and leases.
 Capital Outlay procurement is the responsibility of Facilities Planning (construction/architectural).
-Auxiliary Services has the sole responsibility to negotiate real estate rentals and leases and any changes to existing rentals and leases.
+Business Services has the sole responsibility to negotiate real estate rentals and leases and any changes to existing rentals and leases.

 B. Contract Administration